-Despite playing 16, 17 and 18 at even par through the first three rounds of the tournament, Fowler found himself in both green-side bunkers his final time through 16.
+A three-man playoff decided things at Quail Hollow in 2012.
+Rickie Fowler played 16, 17 and 18 at even par through the first three rounds of the tournament, but he found himself in both greenside bunkers his final time through 16.
 He left with a bogey, his first among the back nine that day, then took par on the last two holes to enter the clubhouse at 14-under.

-After Points and McIlroy each needed two putts for par, Fowler calmly sank his first for just the fifth birdie of the day.
+After Points and McIlroy each needed two putts for par, Fowler calmly sank his first for just the fifth birdie of the day on the closing hole.
 It gave him his first career PGA Tour win.

 Said McIlroy, “For Rickie to go out and play that hole the way he did, he deserved to win.”

-Guts and great shots are what it takes to win at Quail Hollow, one of the season’s most popular events and where the PGA Tour stops this week.
-Some of the greatest players in the game have won here – McIlroy in 2010; Tiger Woods in 2007; Jim Furyk in 2006 – but not one has ever captured a second title.
+Guts and great shots are what it takes to win at Quail Hollow, one of the season’s most popular locations.
+Some of the greatest players in the game have won here – McIlroy in 2010, Tiger Woods in 2007, Jim Furyk in 2006 – but not one has ever captured a second title.

-The par-72 course totals 7,492 yards.
-It features two par-3's on the front and back, and two par-5's on the front and back.
+The par-72 course was lengthened a bit prior to this year, going from 7,492 yards to 7,562.
+It features two par 3s on the front and back, and two par 5s on the front and back.
 No. 10 is the longest hole at 598 yards, but allows ample opportunity for birdies despite a green that slopes back-to-front and right-to-left.
 No. 2 is the shortest at 178, yet is well-protected by bunkers.

 The Green Mile, however, is what sets Quail Hollow apart.
-A fairway bunker on 16 makes landing tee shots a chore, and the green is regarded as the course’s toughest.
-Then comes the signature hole at 17, a par-3 with a peninsula green.
-Tee shots have to carry nearly 200 yards over water.
-And at 18, drives must be accurate to avoid the bunker on the right and creek on the left, giving you a chance to stick the uphill approach shot near the pin.
+A fairway bunker on the 508-yard par-4 16th makes landing tee shots a chore, and the green is regarded as the course’s toughest.
+Then comes the signature hole at 17, a 221-yard par 3 with a peninsula green.
+Tee shots have to carry more than 195 yards over water.
+And at 18, now a 493-yard par 4, drives must be accurate to avoid the bunker on the right and creek on the left, giving you a chance to stick the uphill approach shot near the pin.

-Those greens and all the others will be dug up in the week following the Wells Fargo Championship, as Quail Hollow will install a “more heat-tolerant MiniVerde Bermudagrass,” according to Golfweek.
+All the greens were dug up the week following last year’s Wells Fargo Championship, as Quail Hollow installed a “more heat-tolerant MiniVerde Bermudagrass,” according to Golfweek.
 The upgrades come in advance of the 2017 PGA Championship, which is set to become Quail Hollow’s first major championship.